Yaa-K/devops-learning-journey/linux/linux_notes.md

  ### ways of viewing file content
  `cat` shows the entire file content at once\
+ `tac` reads a file and prints its contents line by line, but in reverse order (last line first).\
  `head <filename.txt>` shows the first 10 lines of a file by default. \
  `head -n 5 file.txt` shows you the 1st 5\
  `tail` shows the last lines of a file.
 You can also specify the number of lines you want to see by using the `-n` flag.\